Photo credit: Bobby Plasencia

 Publication of excerpts from the La Paloma Prisoner play, as well as scholar analysis and interview in Rome, with Alessandro Clericuzio in Performing Gender and Violence in National and Transnational Contexts; Edited by Maria Anita Stefanelli; by L.E.D.
 Edizioni universitarie di Letterature Economia Diritto, Milano.

 “Still our shells will sing strongly”, says a Mayan teller in Café.
 And through Almazan’s plays, through her beautifully crafted scenes, her love stories that are moving in spite of the sad and violent backgrounds, through her undeniable mastery of dramatic language in all its aspects, made up of hetereglossic texts that prove culturally disturbing, these shells do speak to mesmerized readers and audiences.”
 Alessandro Clericuzio, essayist addressing Almazan’s Latin is America play cycle.

 La Paloma Prisoner (Colombia) is part of the LATIN IS AMERICA play cycle.
 This bi-lingual cycle of plays will ultimately have 33 parts, one for each of the countries and dependencies in Latin American.

 “My major inspiration for La Paloma comes from my experience as an arts facilitator to incarcerated women at two maximum security prisons in South Florida.
 This play fuses years of activism in the field and continued work with incarcerated youth at Rikers Island prison in New York as well as the Chelsea detention center for women with Dream a Dream Project.
 Attendance in Bogota, Colombia at the Buen Pastor Prison for the Annual Celebration and Beauty Pageant.
-This piece is an offering to make visible the potential for ending mass incarceration.” – Raquel Almazan
+This piece is an offering of collective voices that illuminate the urgency towards ending mass incarceration.” – Raquel Almazan

 More about LA PALOMA PRISONER: HERE